ygregw/dealii-sthdg-slabbyslab/README.md

 3. `-c N`: sets N uniform refinement cycles;
 4. `-p N`: uses finite elements of polynomial degree N.

-The mathematical description of the implemented test problem can be found in [section 6 Numerical example of our paper](https://arxiv.org/abs/2308.12130).
+The mathematical description of the implemented test problem can be found in **Section 6 - Numerical example** of [our paper](https://arxiv.org/abs/2308.12130).
 Here is a test run with 4 mpi processes and its output:
 ```shell
 $ mpiexec -n 4 ./sthdg-advdif-slabbyslab -n 8 -c 3 -p 1 | tee n8c3p1.txt
 $ cat n8c3p1.txt